tetrateio/training/modules/security/mtls/README.md

 ====

 By default, Istio's _authentication policy_, which controls mTLS, is automatically configure as `permissive`.
 This means Istio will use mTLS between workloads that both have a Sidecar and will revert to plaintext otherwise (HTTP instead of HTTPS, for example).
 This is a great way to onboard new clusters and workloads.
-Still, at some point, you're going to need to limit the non mTLS traffic.
+Permissive mode is not really secure because any client can request to downgrade to clear text - it exists only to help transition your mesh into mTLS without breaking existing applications.
+At some point, you're going to need to limit non-mTLS traffic.

 ## Installing client